BenTimor/DicSQL/README.md

     table["column1", "WHERE column2='something'"] = "Another blah"
 ### Removing value

-    table.remove("column1") # Removes all the values in the column table.remove("column1", "WHERE column2='something') # Removes all the values where the WHERE returns true
+    del table["column1"] # Removes all the values in the column del table["column1", "WHERE column2='something'] # Removes all the values where the WHERE returns true

 ### Getting values
 First, you have to know that the values comes as a SQL-like data.